-Throughout his career, Bryan has been invited to share best practices as a guest lecturer at a multitude of universities including his alma maters Teachers College Columbia University (MA) and the University of Minnesota (BS), where he was recognized as a Distinguished Alumni in 2021 and the William E. Gardner Pre-K Outstanding Educator in 2011.
+Bryan has been invited to share best practices as a guest lecturer and keynote speaker at a multitude of universities including his alma maters, Teachers College Columbia University (MA) and the University of Minnesota (BS), where he was recognized as a Distinguished Alumni in 2021 and the William E. Gardner Pre-K Outstanding Educator in 2011.
 He has also been a featured speaker at the U.S. Soccer Foundation’s National Conference and SHRM National Conference.
-Bryan’s lectures have addressed the importance of race equity, social, justice, social-emotional learning, teacher quality, school leadership, community connectedness, solid professional mentorship, child resilience and the significance of males of color in teaching roles.
+Bryan’s lectures have addressed the importance of race equity, social justice, social-emotional learning, teacher quality, leadership, community connectedness, solid professional mentorship, resilience and the significance of males of color in teaching roles.
 In addition to these awards and honors, Bryan is also a co-host of the Dad Genes: Exploring the DNA of Healthy Fathering podcast which debuted at number 17 in the Apple Podcast Parent Category.
 He is also a 2017 Surge Institute Fellow and completed the Nonprofit Management Executive Certificate at Georgetown University in 2020.